AdderallXR: 7 things you should know

 1. How it works

-- Adderall XR is a long-acting, amphetamine-type product that consists of four different amphetamine salts (dextroamphetamine saccharate, dextroamphetamine sulfate, amphetamine aspartate and amphetamine sulfate).
+- Adderall XR is a long-acting medicine that contains four different amphetamine salts (dextroamphetamine saccharate, dextroamphetamine sulfate, amphetamine aspartate, and amphetamine sulfate).

 - Experts aren't sure exactly how Adderall XR works in Attention Deficit Hyperactivity Disorder (ADHD) but suggest it blocks the reuptake of the neurotransmitters, dopamine, and norepinephrine, which increases their concentration in the neuronal synapse (the space between two nerves).